 This logo is very elegant.
 It draws attention with its expressiveness and simplicity, conveyed in just two elements:

-The inscription is done in bold characters that look like graffiti applied to a wall with confident strokes of a wide brush.
+The inscription is in bold characters, like graffiti on a wall, with confident strokes of a wide brush.
 The letters are rough and slanted, imbuing the emblem with dynamism, making the name feel lively and the brand accessible.
-The uppercase glyphs have no serifs – all their ends are rounded, reflecting the company’s loyal attitude toward clients, its commitment to safety, and ensuring comfort.
+The uppercase glyphs have no serifs; all their ends are rounded, reflecting the company’s loyal attitude toward clients, its commitment to safety, and its commitment to ensuring comfort.

 The large letters occupy almost the entire inner space, symbolizing a focus on everything related to flying.
-For Niki, the surrounding world is narrowed down to the professional responsibilities of providing aviation services.
+For Niki, the world outside is narrowed to the professional responsibilities of providing aviation services.
 This represents a concentration of energy and dynamism that only needs a smooth runway for movement.
-The legs of the “N” and “I” merge with the line outlining the oval, embodying the unity and integrity of the company.
+The legs of the “N” and “I” merge with the line outlining the oval, embodying the company’s unity and integrity.

 The second most important element of the Niki logo is the ellipse, drawn with a wide brush.
 Like the inscription, the oval is painted in maroon.
 Since it is a shade of red, it symbolizes a drive for leadership.
-It shows the energetic nature of the carrier, ready to quickly and precisely deliver passengers to their destinations.
+It shows the carrier’s energetic nature, ready to deliver passengers quickly and precisely to their destinations.
 This color characterizes the company as innovative and highly professional.